-Step Action Does the customer associate events with specific times?
-For example, the concert started at 7:45 pm.
-1 If YES, STOP.
+Step Action 1 Does the customer associate events with specific times?
+For example, the concert started at 7:45 pm. • If YES, STOP.
 Give the customer a score of 0.
 If NO, continue to step 2.
-Does the customer associate regular events with specific hours?
-For example, dinner is around six, bedtime is around ten.
-2 If YES, STOP.
+2 Does the customer associate regular events with specific hours?
+For example, dinner is around six, bedtime is around ten. • If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 3.
-2 Does the customer associate regular events with morning, noon, or night or does not understand time but knows the sequence of daily events?
-For example, I go to school in the morning, have lunch in the afternoon, or go to bed at night.
-3 If YES, STOP.
+3 Does the customer associate regular events with morning, noon, or night or does not understand time but knows the sequence of daily events?
+For example, I go to school in the morning, have lunch in the afternoon, or go to bed at night. • If YES, STOP.
 Give the customer a score of 2.
 If NO, continue to step 4.

 Is the customer unable to associate events and actions with time?

-- If YES, STOP.
-Give the customer a score of 3. - If NO, the customer meets some scoring criteria above, go back to step 1.
+If YES, STOP.
+Give the customer a score of 3.
+If NO, the customer meets some scoring criteria above, go back to step 1.

 Behavioral Domain (one year)

 Aggression

-Coming soon!

-CURRENT POLICY.

 Verbal or Physical Threatening

-Coming soon!

-Coming 300m

-CURRENT POLICY.

 Self-Injurious Behavior

-Coming soon!